-We chose to use the word “Joy” and three mason jars, but obviously it’s up to you.
+We chose to use the word “Joy” and three glass mason jars, but obviously it’s up to you.

-- Smooth sided mason jars (Hobby Lobby is where we got ours)
+- Smooth sided glass mason jars

 - Frosted glass spray paint